gohmann5691/SBPC-Small-Business-Personal-Paycheck-Calculator/README.md

 The project was written in visual studio 2019
 TODO:
-~Add search suggestions from previous paycheck inputs for convenience and to save time for users.
-~implement the execution for quick print in the mainform.cs in a more efficient way(many code clones are being used for the same buttons)
-~Make the software fulling compatible with any state in the United States by add to the python code and city tax database ~add overtime compatiblity and other payroll periods such as biweekly, bimonthly, and monthly(currently only supports weekly)
+~Add search suggestions from previous paycheck inputs for convenience and to save time for users. \n ~Make the software fulling compatible with any state in the United States by add to the python code and city tax database ~add overtime compatiblity and other payroll periods such as biweekly, bimonthly, and monthly(currently only supports weekly)
 ****NOTE: MAKE SURE YOU SET THE PaycheckAppUI AS THE STARTUP PROJECT AS THE OTHER PROJECTS ARE LIBRARIES FOR IT.